DoubleCloudInc/vim-rest-api/README.md

 ### Power On VMs
 If you want to change something, you will use the POST method on related resources.
 For a quick example, you can power on a virtual machine from last step.

+## Live Samples (New in 2.0)
+The API server is also an application platform where you can create your own Web applications that leverage the VimREST APIs.
+To demonstrate how it works, we include a few live samples.
+You can get to it with the link included on the Web GUI.

 # API URL Patterns